feasgal/tw-portfolio/project/docs/sample/how-to/client/add-with-config.md

 # Add a private server with a config file

-For private servers, the simplest and most reliable onboarding is importing a configuration file from your admin.
+For private servers, the simplest and most reliable onboarding is importing a configuration file from your administrator.
 It avoids typos and locks in the correct settings.

 !!! goal